 Method of Reporting

-This effort distribution is normally accomplished by the cost center manager, in consultation with the Principal Investigator.
+- This effort distribution is normally accomplished by the department manager, in consultation with the Principal Investigator.
 The effort distribution must be adjusted in a timely fashion for significant changes in effort when they become known.
 If you have any questions please call the Office for Sponsored Projects (OSP)’s main line at 3-2777 for assistance.

-- The University is allowed to record effort as a percentage of total activities (i.e. teaching, research, administrative, including chairmanships and committee work based on job at Brown University and compensated by Brown University, etc.) not as hours worked.
-Therefore, all of an employee’s compensated activities must be reported in percentages of 100% regardless of the appointment FTE.
+- The University is allowed to record effort as a percentage of total activities (i.e. teaching, research, administrative, including chairmanships and committee work, based on appointment or role at Brown University and compensated by Brown University, etc.) not as hours worked.
+Therefore, all of an employee’s compensated activities must be reported in percentages of 100% regardless of the appointment full- time equivalent.

 Effort certification and labor distributions are not the same thing.

-Labor distributions (based on compensation) represent an initial estimate of how effort is expended and serve as a convenient document in support of activities on which the individual worked.
+- Labor distribution (based on compensation) represents an initial estimate of how effort is expended and serves as a convenient document in support of activities on which the individual worked.

-The effort certification process is a method for confirming charges made to sponsored awards are reasonable in relation to the work performed.
-This is done by reviewing, updating and preparing salary reallocations, if necessary, making appropriate changes to the effort reports, and certifying time and effort certification reports.
+- The effort certification process is a method for confirming that charges made to sponsored awards are reasonable in relation to the work performed.
+This is done by reviewing, updating and preparing salary reallocations, and, if necessary, making appropriate changes to the effort reports, and certifying effort reports.

-Individuals are not always paid from individual sources in direct proportion to the amount of activity provided to support that sponsor or account.
-If actual effort on grant is greater than salary charged, and it is mandatory cost sharing, that cost shared effort must be captured on the Workday Effort Reporting system via the use of designated funds.
+- Individuals are not always paid from individual sources in direct proportion to the amount of activity provided to support that sponsor or account.
+If actual effort on a grant is greater than salary charged, and it is committed cost sharing, that cost shared effort must be captured on the Workday (WD) Effort Reporting system via the use of designated funds.

 Who is Required to Complete Effort Certification Reports

-Individual effort reports are required for all faculty, graduate students, and administrative and professional employees, undergraduate students, non-exempt and limited duration employees paid on sponsored projects.
+Individual effort reports are required for all faculty, graduate students, administrative and professional employees, undergraduate students, non-exempt and limited duration employees with effort allocated to sponsored projects.

-An effort report for all faculty, graduate students, and administrative and professional employees is requiredto be completed for the semi-annual (January 1 – June 30) and (July 1- December 31) in which a portion of their salary is charged to a sponsored project.
+- An effort report for all faculty, graduate students, and exempt employees is required to be completed for the semi-annually (January 1 – June 30) and (July 1- December 31) in which a portion of their effort is allocated to a sponsored project.

-An effort report for undergraduate students, non-exempt and limited duration employees, who have all or a portion of their salary charged to a sponsored project is required to be completed on a monthly basis (by pay period)
+- An effort report for undergraduate students and non-exempt employees, who have all or a portion of their effort allocated to a sponsored project is required to be completed on a monthly basis (by pay period)